elunna/nerfhack-changelog/README.md

 * As a bonus, it also absorbs curses like Magicbane

 ### The Lenses of Truth
-* Confers see invisible, searching, and stun resistance when worn.
+* Confers see invisible and stun resistance when worn.

 ### Serenity
 * This silver spear blocks aggravate monster if present, prevents monsters from berserking, and counters 80% of hostile monster spells